 Ingredient Notes:

-• Cayenne – This adds a hint of spice; it is optional.
+- Cayenne Pepper – This adds a hint of spice; it is optional.

-• Oil – One of the most important factors to consider when choosing an oil to use is the oil’s smoking point.
-The smoking point is that moment when the oil is no longer glossy and shimmery looking, and it starts to smoke.
-I recommend using avocado oil or canola oil.
-If you use Canola, be sure to check Is Canola Gluten Free.
+- Oil – One of the most important factors to consider when choosing an oil to use is the oil’s smoking point.
+The smoking point is the moment when the oil is no longer glossy and shimmery-looking, and it starts to smoke.

-Add the raw chicken to the liquid ingredients, cover the bowl, and coat it with the buttermilk mixture.
+Add the raw chicken to the liquid ingredients and coat the chicken with the buttermilk mixture.
 Cover the bowl with plastic wrap.

 Step 2: Soak the chicken in the buttermilk overnight or for 12 hours in the refrigerator.
 This makes the meat more tender and juicy when you fry it.